ixofoundation/genesis/impacthub-3/README_INSTALL.md

 ```

-9. If the above steps were done successfully, the node should be syncing through the whole Impacthub-3 blockchain.
+**9. If the above steps were done successfully, the node should be syncing through the whole Impacthub-3 blockchain.**

-10. Create your validator key:
+**10. Create your validator key:**
 ```
 su ixo
 ixod keys add <yourkey>